gustavo1717/HotelBooking-App/README.md

 # HotelBooking-App
-Application to book an hotel.
+Application to book an hotel, architecture based on microservices.